Yamaha Wolverine SxS with Winch

 Synthetic Winch Cable on the ATV

+What’s the difference between steel cable vs synthetic rope?
 We don’t like the steel winch line.
 In fact, we despise it!!!
-First of all, steel cable will tension up and be far deadlier in case of a line breakage under tension.
+First of all, steel cable will tension up and be far deadlier when the line breaks under tension.

-If you buy a winch with a synthetic cable, life is good and future replacements are simple.
+If you buy synthetic rope winches, life is good and future replacements are simple.
 Converting from steel to synthetic for the above reasons requires an extra step.
 The steel cable will have likely damaged the winch’s fairleads – which in turn will shred and destroy your shiny and expensive new synthetic line.
 Be sure to inspect and replace your fairleads if damaged on the conversion.

 Be Prepared for the Worst-Case Scenario